Convex bodies associated to actions of reductive groups: Moment convex body of a -algebra

 \begin{Def} For any variety $X$ let $\Lambda(X) \subset \Lambda$ denote the lattice of weights of $B$-eigenfunctions of $\c(X)$ for the natural action of $G$.
 It is called the {\it weight lattice of $X$}.
 Also if $X$ is quasi-affine let $\Lambda^+(X)$ denote the semigroup of weights of $B$-eigenfunctions in the algebra of regular functions $\mathcal{O}(X)$.
 It is called the {\it weight semigroup of $X$}.
 The rank of the lattice $\Lambda(X)$ is denoted by $r(X)$ and is called the {\it rank of the $G$-variety $X$}.
 The linear span of $\Lambda(X)$ will be denoted by $\Lambda_\r(X)$. \end{Def}

-Now let $A = \bigoplus_{k \geq 0} A_k$ be a graded $G$-algebra.
-Let us write $A_k$ as the sum of its isotypic components where $A_{k, \lambda}$ is the sum of all the copies of the irreducible representation $V_\lambda$ in $A_k$.
-The following statement about the tensor product of irreducible representations is well-known:
+Now let $A = \bigoplus_{k \geq 0} L_k$ be a graded $G$-algebra.
+Let us write $L_k$ as the sum of its isotypic components where $L_{k, \lambda}$ is the sum of all the copies of the irreducible representation $V_\lambda$ in $L_k$.
+The following statement about the product of isotypic components is well-known: